 - The student gains knowledge on historical and recent developments in the field of Digital Cryptography, different Cyber-disciplines and Social Media in regard to intelligence gathering;

 - The student gains knowledge of current scientific theories and development in the above-mentioned disciplines;

-- The students develops writing skills and skills in regard to the academic use of sources and online open source (OSINT) information;
+- The student develops writing skills and skills in regard to the academic use of sources and online open source (OSINT) information;

-- The students develops research skills in the development in the above-mentioned disciplines;
+- The student develops research skills in the development in the above-mentioned disciplines;

 - The student is able to work together in a group with other students;